everhad/AndroidRatingStar/README.md

 # AndroidRatingStar
-RatingStar is specific RatingBar use star drawable as the progress mark.
+RatingStar is specific RatingBar use star drawable as the rating mark.

 # Features
 The following screenshot shows the features RatingStar provides: